austin1237/crudWebiste/README.md

 ===========
 A few notes...

 This was an extremley early interpretation of how angular could interact with an api via $http.
+The calls are hard coded to send there values to localhost:3000

+Also the links are hardcoded which means for this project to work properly its must be in the root folder of a webserver.

 The factory Data should be subsituted to use session data.